ru22-14/beauty-boutique/README.md

 ## OVERVIEW

-Beauty Boutique believe in the quality and commitment to develop good relationship with our customers.
+We at Beauty Boutique believe in quality and are committed to develop a good relationship with our customers.
 From drugstore and natural cosmetics to premium and luxury, the online shop covers all product segments.
 The categories perfume, skin care, make-up, hair care, beauty tools and accessories offer a diverse selection of products for daily beauty routines.

-To keep the customers upto date we also offer to subscribe to our Beauty News and receive Newsletters of all the updates.
+To keep the customers uptodate we also offer subscription to our Beauty News in order to receive Newsletters and product updates.

-Utilising the Django Full Stack Web Framework, Bootstrap, Stripe API for secure payments, and underwritten by the principles of User Experience design and Search Engine Optimisation, the Sensical.ie Webstore offers its customers an effortless, logical, and rewarding user experience.
+Utilising the Django Full Stack Web Framework, Bootstrap, Stripe API for secure payments, User Experience design and Search Engine Optimisation, the Beauty Boutique Webstore offers its customers an effortless, logical and rewarding user experience.

-Users can make online purchases either as a guest or logged in.
-Once payment is successful, the user is sent an email confirmation of their purchase and their order number.
+Users can make online purchases either as a guest or being logged in.
+Once the payment is successful, the user is sent an email confirmation of their purchase and their order number.

+<strong>Note:</strong>
+The final website slightly differs from the wireframes that were created in the beginning.
+The reason being that while i was creating my Readme i found out that the changes would be beneficial for the user experience.

 # [Table of Contents](#table-of-contents)
 - [Planning and Design](#planning-and-design)